-If you make this DIY Essential Oil Holiday Room spray, be sure to leave a comment and/or give this recipe a rating!
+If you make this DIY Christmas room spray, be sure to leave a comment and/or leave a rating!
 Ratings and comments help others discover this fun DIY.
 Plus, I love to hear from you and always do my best to respond to each and every comment.

 Oh and don’t forget to snap a photo and tag me on Instagram so I can share!